Cardoso1994/cs50ai/lectures/lecture_4_learning.md

 exploration vs exploitation, it is based on the logic that from time to time we would want to make a random movement, instead of performing the best action available in our knowledge base.
-This is useful since there will be times when we know a particular set of actions direct us to a good outcome, but it might be a better solution out there of which we do not know about, and then, by taking random actions we can discover it.
+This is useful since there will be times when we know a particular set of actions direct us to a good outcome, but there might be a better solution out there of which we do not know about, and then, by taking random actions we can discover it.

-Epsilon is a probability factor, whenever we want to perform an action, we will do it with `(1 - epsilon)` probability of exploiting our knowledge base, and we will take a random movemente with probability `epsilon`.
+Epsilon is a probability factor, whenever we want to perform an action, we will do it with `(1 - epsilon)` probability of exploiting our knowledge base, and we will take a random movement with probability `epsilon`.

 ### function approximation
 Similar to minimax with depth limit.
-There will be cases (for example chess or go) where computing the values for all Q for all combinations of state-action is a waste of computational resources, if not impossible, in these cases we will want to approximate what the outcome, and hence the reward, will be of taking a particular action.
+There will be cases (for example chess or go) where computing the values of all Q for all combinations of state-action is a waste of computational resources, if not impossible, in these cases we will want to approximate what the outcome, and hence the reward, will be of taking a particular action.